Agreement Terms & Conditions

 "Effective Date" means the date first set forth in the executed Sales Proposal.

-"Force Majeure Event" means an event, or a series of related events, that is outside the reasonable control of the party affected including, but not limited to, failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, governmental restrictions, bandwidth throttling by third parties, natural disasters, explosions, fires, floods, riots, terrorist attacks and acts of war.
+"Force Majeure Event" means an event, or a series of related events, that is outside the reasonable control of the party affected including, but not limited to, failures of the internet or any public telecommunications network, hacker attacks, denial of service attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, governmental restrictions, bandwidth throttling by third parties, natural disasters, explosions, fires, floods, riots, pandemic or national emergencies, terrorist attacks, and acts of war.

 "Intellectual Property Rights" means all intellectual property rights wherever in the world, whether registered or unregistered, including any application or right of application for such rights, including copyright and related rights, database rights, codes, confidential information, trade secrets, know-how, business names, trade names, trademarks, service marks, unfair competition rights, patents, models, semi-conductor topography rights and rights in designs.